 So easy to roast pumpkins

-What's awesome with these roasted pumpkins is that you can roast a bunch of them and keep in the fridge for the next day.
-They don't take time to make them.
+What's awesome with these roasted pumpkins is that you can include them in your meal prep, they keep in the fridge for the next few days.

 I used cilantro seeds, nutmeg, cinnamon, cumin, pepper flakes, and cayenne pepper.
 A pinch of salt and roasted them for 25 mins at 180°.

-And even if my brother and I hated our childhood pumpkins, spiced roasted pumpkins are so so delicious for breakfast too.
+And even if my brother and I hated our childhood pumpkins, spiced roasted pumpkins are so so delicious for dinner and for breakfast too.